abstools/abstools/README.md

 Using Docker
 ------------

-To run the collaboratory locally using Docker, execute the following commands:
+To run the collaboratory locally using Docker, execute the following commands after cloning the repository:

+    make frontend
     docker build -t easyinterface .
     docker run -p 8080:80 --rm easyinterface